Photo: Piping Plover (USFWS)

 Commonly referred to as “the little leopard” because of their spotted patterns, Ocelots are small wild cats not far removed from our domestic feline friends.
 One of 6 wild cat breeds currently in the United States, these nocturnal critters are great swimmers, climbers, and keep their surrounding habitat balanced and thriving by hunting small vermin.
 Populations used to occupy most of Texas, Louisiana and Arkansas, but can now only be spotted in the South Texas area.

 In 1986, Ocelots were listed as endangered in the U.S. from habitat loss and less than 60 are currently living in the country today.
 Additionally, Laguna Atascosa Wildlife Refuge in Texas is currently the only site with a breeding population.
-SCA works to restore the vegetation ocelots need to live and by tracking their routes in an effort to decrease their collisions with vehicles, and also helped contribute to the birth of several kittens last year.
+SCA works to restore the vegetation ocelots need to live and by tracking their routes in an effort to decrease their collisions with vehicles, and also helped contribute to the birth of several kittens a few years ago.

 4. Dusky Gopher Frog